 Cats aren’t dogs.
-Your feline friend probably won’t enjoy a ball-chasing-fest, and you probably won’t register them for an agility competition anytime soon.
-But your cat does need exercise to live their happiest, healthiest, and longest life.
+Your feline friend probably won’t enjoy a frisbee-fest, and you probably won’t register them for an agility competition anytime soon.
+But your cat DOES need exercise to live their happiest, healthiest, and longest life.
 Physical activity helps prevent obesity, encourages healthy sleep patterns, and stimulates your furry friend’s magnificent mind.

-Exercise helps to burn calories and to keep your cat’s metabolism active, which means less fat accumulation and possibly some weight loss.
-Aside from promoting a healthy weight, exercise leads to stronger, leaner muscles.
+Exercise helps to burn calories and keep your cat’s metabolism active, which means less fat accumulation and possibly some weight loss.
+And aside from promoting a healthy weight, exercise leads to stronger, leaner muscles.

 Cats are natural hunters.
-Believe it or not, free-ranging felines have singlehandedly caused dozens of species to go extinct as discussed in a US study.
-While many humans would be content to hunt down fish and chips from the local chippy, cats need to indulge in some of their primal instincts to remain sharp and serene.
-If you’ve been observing restlessness or destructive behaviour, it may well mean that your cat hasn’t been getting enough exercise or stimulation.
+(Believe it or not, free-ranging felines have singlehandedly caused dozens of species to go extinct.)
+And while most humans would be content to hunt grilled cheese sandwiches, cats need to indulge in some of their primal instincts to remain sharp and serene.
+If you’ve been observing restlessness or destructive behavior, it may well mean that your cat hasn’t been getting enough exercise or stimulation.

 Cats need exercise to fight off boredom and frustration.
 A bored cat is a miserable cat, and a miserable cat may misbehave out of pent-up energy.
-Boredom can lead to scratched-up furniture, endless meowing or even scratching and biting.
-Giving your cat the chance to explore can dramatically enrich their life, turning anguished meows into contented purrs.
+Boredom can lead to scratched-up furniture, endless meowing, or even scratching and biting.
+Giving your cat the chance to explore can dramatically enrich their lives, turning anguished meows into contented purrs.

 Cats sleep more than half the day.
-They even have a nap named after them.
-Just like in humans, sleep is crucial for feline health and vitality.
-Getting the right amount of exercise can help your cat sleep better at night, and during the day, and in the afternoon, and before dinner, and after, and whenever else they feel like it.
+They even have a nap named after them!
+And just like in humans, sleep is crucial for feline health and vitality.
+Getting the right amount of exercise can help your cat sleep better at night (and during the day, and in the afternoon, and before dinner, and after, and whenever else they feel like it).

-Regular exercise — coupled with a healthy, balanced diet — is key to keeping your cat in good shape and good spirits.
-If you provide your cat with the right environment (more on that soon) they’ll be able to get much of that exercise in their own time.
+Regular exercise, coupled with a healthy, balanced diet, is key to keeping your cat in good shape and good spirits.
+If you provide your cat with the right environment (more on that soon!), they’ll be able to get much of that exercise on their own time.

 That being said, human/kitty playtime is still important, especially for mental stimulation.
 Your cat may enjoy toys and activities like wands, puzzles, or laser pointer sessions.
 They may even respond well to clicker training.
-Who doesn’t love some good-old-fashioned hide-and-seek?
+And who doesn’t love some good-old-fashioned hide-and-seek?

-Just remember that brief, frequent play sessions are more beneficial than lengthy, infrequent ones, with no two felines exactly the same.
-Factors like age, breed, health and personality will help determine your kitty’s playtime preferences.
+Just remember that brief, frequent play sessions are more beneficial than lengthy, infrequent ones.
+And no two felines are exactly the same.
+Factors like age, breed, health, and personality will help determine your kitty’s playtime preferences.